-- 1. Standard TPL-001-0.1 System Performance Under Normal (No Contingency) Conditions (Category A); North American Electric Reliability Corporation, October 28, 2008.
-A copy of this revised document is included in this filing. - Standard TPL-002-0a System Performance Following Loss of a Single Bulk Electric System Element (Category B); North American Electric Reliability Corporation, October 23, 2008.
-A copy of this revised document is included in this filing. - 3.
-Standard TPL-003-0a System Performance Following Loss of Two or More Bulk Electric System Elements (Category C); North American Electric Reliability Corporation, October 23, 2008.
+- 1. Standard TPL-001-0.1 System Performance Under Normal (No Contingency) Conditions (Category A); North American Electric Reliability Corporation, May 13, 2009 (filed 2011).
+A copy of this revised document is included in this filing. - 2.
+Standard TPL-002-0b System Performance Following Loss of a Single Bulk Electric System Element (Category B); North American Electric Reliability Corporation, November 5, 2009 (filed 2010). - 3.
+Standard TPL-003-0a System Performance Following Loss of Two or More Bulk Electric System Elements (Category C); North American Electric Reliability Corporation, April 23, 2010 (filed 2011).
 A copy of this revised document is included in this filing. - 4.
 Standard TPL-004-0 System Performance Following Extreme Events Resulting in the Loss of Two or More Bulk Electric System Elements (Category D); North American Electric Reliability Corporation, April 1, 2005 (filed 2007). - 5.
-Basic Criteria for Design and Operation of Interconnected Power Systems (Basic Criteria); Northeast Power Coordinating Council, May 6, 2004 (filed 2005).
-This document is available from the NPCC web site (www.npcc.org/documents/regStandards/Criteria). - 6.
-NYSRC Reliability Rules for Planning and Operating the New York State Power System (Version 23); New York State Reliability Council, January 9, 2009.
+NPCC Regional Reliability Reference Directory #1 Design and Operation of the Bulk Power System (Directory #1); Northeast Power Coordinating Council, December 1, 2009 (filed 2010).
+The NPCC Directories are available from the NPCC web site (www.npcc.org/documents/regStandards/Directories). - 6.
+NYSRC Reliability Rules for Planning and Operating the New York State Power System (Version 28); New York State Reliability Council, November 12, 2010 (filed 2011).
 A copy of this revised document is included in this filing.
-The NYSRC Reliability Rules are available from the NYSRC web site (www.nysrc.org/NYSRCReliabilityRulesComplianceMonitoring).
+The NYSRC Reliability Rules are available from the NYSRC web site